 hey, I made Peter Morville’s A-list.
 Though I don’t know why, I haven’t written about information architecture in, like, nine years.

-http://www.nycbloggers.com/ Nice presentation, I like seeing who’s blogging in my neighborhood (and so I wonder if navigating by zip code wouldn’t been better than subway line.
+Nice presentation, I like seeing who’s blogging in my neighborhood (and so I wonder if navigating by zip code wouldn’t been better than subway line.
 The subway line joins us across neighborhoods in an egalitarian way, but no one talks to each other on the subway).
-That there are almost as many bloggers in [...]
+That there are almost as many bloggers in Brooklyn as in Manhattan is an indication of who’s moving out to Brooklyn these days.

 I’m off on vacation.
 I’ll leave you with this 9.11 Tribute site IA’d be a former co-worker of mine.
 I like that you don’t have to navigate upon arrival, you can simply sit back and absorb it.
 Sometimes the web can be like film.